 Inspiration and opportunity usually don’t occur at the same time but when they do it can be quite fun.

 Now comes the opportunity.
-My neighbor decided to clear a part of his lot and cut down twelve big trees to make room for a building.
+About 6 years ago my neighbor decided to clear a part of his lot and cut down twelve big trees to make room for a building.
 Rather than get upset about the trees I just asked him if I could have the stumps.
 He of course said yes because he wasn’t sure how he was going to dispose of them.
 He said he would bring them over so I cleared a space back in my woods to place them.
 After breaking two winches trying to get them on a flat bed the whole project got put on hold for about a year.

 area cleared before stumps